Poland - Stable and Modern Country

 Owing to the changes that have taken place in the country in the last few decades, Poland has become, according to a statement by McKinsey & Company, “Europe’s new growth engine”.
 This has happened not only because of Poland’s impressive economic performance but also because of the geopolitical, social, and infrastructural transformations that have positively translated into the country’s development.

 Poland is a member of the WTO (since 1995), NATO (since 1999), and the European Union (since 2004).
-This supports the country’s security, translates into access to the common EU market and the application of common EU legal and regulatory frameworks, which makes it easier for international companies to operate.
+This supports the country’s security and translates into access to the common EU market and the application of common EU legal and regulatory frameworks, which makes it easier for international companies to operate.
 As Forbes points out, among others, these memberships are important for IT companies, that can benefit from any favorable regional policies that emerge, including those on data and information sharing.
 For international companies that contemplate setting up their IT team in Poland, it is also important to note that Poland has been a member of the Schengen Agreement since 2007.
 The latter gives Polish citizens much greater freedom of movement around the world, as well as fewer restrictions when it comes to taking up employment in many countries (either temporarily or permanently).
 This is highly instrumental in organizing, if necessary, delegations of Polish IT specialists to other countries or in their longer relocation for employment at the employer’s headquarters or an international branch.

 Good internet access was one of the factors that helped Polish IT specialists, in contrast with their counterparts in many other countries, to make a smooth transition to fully remote work during COVID-19.
 As reported by Reuters, given the digital nature of their work, even before the COVID-19 pandemic, two-thirds of the sector's employees in Poland were able to work from home.
 In this case, it was also important that many Polish IT specialists had been used to working in dispersed international teams for many years – Poland’s proximity to Western markets means that Poles often carry out global projects working entirely or mostly (with delegations) in their own country.
 It is also worth mentioning, that in early 2023 remote work, as a form of employment, was officially recognized by the Polish Labour Code.

 In general, as noted in Deloitte’s report Investment in Poland: Unused Potential, Poles embrace new inventions and actively seek them out.
 The authors of the report added also that the spirit of innovation is evident in the growing number of Polish tech startups, which have the potential to significantly boost the country's economy in the coming years.
 This impact can be very significant, given the changes in recent years and statistics about the Polish startup ecosystem.
 The Polish and CEE Tech Ecosystem Outlook report states that Poland recently became a vibrant startup scene, having access to domestic seed capital, experienced founders, and top-notch developers.
 Startup Universal, in its turn, shows that, in recent years, there were 3,000+ new startups, 300+ coworking spaces, 130+ VCs, and plenty of acceleration programs and events (notably Infoshare, the biggest Tech Conference in CEE that gathers 6,000+ attendees, 200+ speakers, and 500+ startups).
-While a report by Dealroom.co and Atomico (download the full report here) indicates that the number of startups in Poland has grown 3.2 times between 2017 and 2022.
+A report by Dealroom.co and Atomico (download the full report here) indicates that the number of startups in Poland has grown 3.2 times between 2017 and 2022.

 Worth noting is the startup distribution, which also reflects Poles’ passion for technology: compared with the EU, Poland has a much higher concentration of startups, among others in Enterprise Software, Fintech, Healthtech, and Gaming areas: